What TSA Allows and Restricts: A-Z Travel Security Guide

 After the 9/11 terrorist attack, the U.S. federal government formed the Transportation Security Administration (TSA) to improve security at airports.

-Congress passed the Aviation Security Act, which President George W. Bush signed into law.
+Congress passed the Aviation and Transportation Security Act (ATSA), which President George W. Bush signed into law.
 Initially, the TSA was under the authority of the U.S. Department of Transportation.
 In 2002, the department merged into the newly created Department of Homeland Security.

 Today, the security administrator for transportation has approximately 60,000 people who help keep our country safe by protecting the U.S. transportation system.

 Most of us focus on our bags when flying.
-We don’t know what TSA approved is and what TSA employees are doing unless they stop and check our luggage.
-The TSA employees are always trying to improve their processes to better protect travelers from terrorism.
-These changes may be due to new knowledge unknown to the general public and could require additional measures to ensure safety.
+We don’t always know what items allowed through TSA screening actually are and what TSA agents are doing unless they stop and check our luggage.
+The TSA is always trying to improve its processes to better protect travelers from terrorism.
+Things can change in a nanosecond.
+The changes may be due to new knowledge unknown to the general public and could require additional measures to ensure safety.

 Where Can I Put My Luggage Before Check In2